dmalorny/project-euler/Sources/ProjectEuler/Documentation.docc/Problems26-50.md

 It turns out that the conjecture was false.

 What is the smallest odd composite that cannot be written as the sum of a prime and twice a square?

+## Problem 47

+Distinct primes factors

+The first two consecutive numbers to have two distinct prime factors are:

+    14 = 2 × 7
+    15 = 3 × 5

+The first three consecutive numbers to have three distinct prime factors are:

+    644 = 2² ×  7 × 23
+    645 = 3  ×  5 × 43
+    646 = 2  × 17 × 19

+Find the first four consecutive integers to have four distinct prime factors each.
+What is the first of these numbers?